Kaspanitz/corenotes/vwan2.md

 ### Connections (routing configuration)
 - Connection Types:
   1. VPN connection: Connects a VPN site to a virtual hub VPN gateway.
+[Portal Tutorial](https://learn.microsoft.com/en-us/azure/virtual-wan/virtual-wan-site-to-site-portal)
   2. ExpressRoute connection: Connects an ExpressRoute circuit to a virtual hub ExpressRoute gateway.
+[Portal Tutorial](https://learn.microsoft.com/en-us/azure/virtual-wan/virtual-wan-expressroute-portal)
   3. P2S configuration connection: Connects a User VPN (Point-to-site) configuration to a virtual hub User VPN (Point-to-site) gateway.
+[Portal Tutorial](https://learn.microsoft.com/en-us/azure/virtual-wan/virtual-wan-point-to-site-portal)
   4. Hub virtual network connection: Connects virtual networks to a virtual hub.
 - By default, all connections **associate and propagate to the Default route table**
   - Each hub has its own Default RT, which can be edited to add a static route(s).